The classification of multiplicity-free plethysms of Schur functions: The products on the list are multiplicity-free

 The remaining products do not correspond to summands of products of the form $s_\mu \boxtimes s_\mu$ on Stembridge's list.
 Therefore, we need to show that these products have maximal multiplicity 2, and when

 for some partition $\alpha$, then this coefficient 2 splits into two separate pieces:

-In order to do this, we will require Carr\'e--Leclerc's ``domino--Littlewood--Richardson tableaux" algorithm \cite{MR1331743} for calculating the decomposition of the products $ s_{(2)}\circ s_\mu $ and $s_{(1^2)}\circ s_\mu. $ Given $\la$ a partition of $n$, we let $[\la]^{2\times2} $ denote the partition of $4n$ obtained by doubling the length of every row and column.
+In order to do this, we will require Carr\'e--Leclerc's ``domino--Littlewood--Richardson tableaux" algorithm \cite{MR1331743} for calculating the decomposition of the products $ s_{(2)}\circ s_\mu $ and $s_{(1^2)}\circ s_\mu. $ Given $\la$ a partition of $n$, we let $[\la]^{2\times2} $ denote the partition of $4n$ obtained by first doubling the length of every row and then doubling the length of each column.

 We define a domino diagram of shape $\la$ as a tiling of $[\la]^{2\times2}$ by means of $2 \times 1$ or $1 \times 2$ rectangles called dominoes.
 The {\sf spin-type} of a domino diagram is defined to be half of the total number of $(2)$-dominoes (which is always an integer) modulo $2$.
 A domino tableau of shape $\la$ is obtained by labelling each domino of the diagram by a natural number.
 We say that the domino tableau is semistandard if these numbers are weakly increasing along the rows (from left to right), and strictly increasing down the columns.
 Examples are depicted in \cref{0spin,1spin}.